A warm welcome to the LDC project in 2021

 The GBRF funded phase of the project overlaps with the finalisation of the Queensland Government’s funded project activities.
 NQ Dry Tropics is working hard to manage transitional staffing, and monitoring and reporting arrangements.

-Staff have been busy continuing to update their knowledge and skills and have undertaken Paddock to Reef Integrated Monitoring, Modelling and Reporting program training and soils training.
+Staff members have been busy continuing to update their knowledge and skills and have undertaken Paddock to Reef Integrated Monitoring, Modelling and Reporting program training and soils training.

 This year is shaping up to be a busy one.
 BBB landholders have been encouraged to apply for a Sediment Loss Prevention Grant to assist them with implementing changes to improve their land management.